In this 3-minute read:

 - Do I have to pay to apply for SBA PPP loans or EIDL grants?

-With the COVID-19 crisis in full swing, there is lots of confusion for small businesses scrambling to get access to SBA, PPP, and/or EIDL grants and loans to help them weather this financial superstorm.
+With the COVID-19 crisis continuing into 2021, there is lots of confusion for small businesses scrambling to get access to SBA, PPP, and/or EIDL grants and loans to help them weather this financial superstorm.

 As you are starting the process of applying for your loans under the Paycheck Protection Program (PPP) or other SBA emergency funding, you may have heard the term “loan agent” or “verified agent” thrown around in regards to someone who can help you get your applications submitted.